grindsa/dkb-robo/README.md

 - dbk_user: username to access the dkb portal
 - dkb_password: corresponding login password
-- chip_tan: (True/**False**) TAN usage - dbk-robo will ask for a TAN during login.
-So far this library only supports ["chipTAN manuell"](https://www.dkb.de/fragen-antworten/was-ist-das-chiptan-verfahren)
+- chip_tan: (True/**False**/qr) TAN usage - when not "False" dbk-robo will ask for a TAN during login.
+So far this library only supports ["chipTAN manuell" and "chipTAN QR](https://www.dkb.de/fragen-antworten/was-ist-das-chiptan-verfahren). "qr" foces the usage of "chipTAN QR" all other values will trigger the usage of "chipTAN Manuell"
 - mfa_device: ('m'/Integer) optional - preselect MFA device to be used for 2nd factor - 'm' - main device, otherwise number from device-list
 - debug: (True/**False**) Debug mode